 Changing your desktop wallpaper is one of the oldest and most common ways to personalize your computer.
-With a few clicks, you can easily showcase photos of your kids, your favorite celebrity, or moments from your most recent vacation.
+With a few clicks, you can showcase photos of your kids, your favorite celebrity, or moments from your most recent vacation.

-1. Wallpapers to Help You Think
+1. Wallpapers to Organize Your Desktop

 - To-do desktop template from DesignLovefest